ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 to be useful in the creation of reliable and defensible message streams.

-DMARC does not attempt to solve all problems with spoofed or otherwise fraudulent email.
+DMARC does not attempt to solve all problems with spoofed or otherwise fraudulent emails.
 In particular, it does not address the use of visually similar domain names ("cousin domains") or abuse of the RFC5322.From human-readable <display-name>.

 ##  Scalability {#scalability}

-Scalability is a major issue for systems that need to operate in a system as widely deployed as current SMTP email.
+Scalability is a significant issue for systems that need to operate in a system as widely deployed as current SMTP email.
 For this reason, DMARC seeks to avoid the need for third parties or pre-sending agreements between senders and receivers.
 This preserves the positive aspects of the current email infrastructure.

 Although DMARC does not introduce third-party senders (namely external agents authorized to send on behalf of an operator) to the email-handling flow, it also does not preclude them.
 Such third parties are free to provide services in conjunction with DMARC.

 ##  Out of Scope {#out-of-scope}

-Several topics and issues are specifically out of scope for this work.
+Several topics and issues are specifically out of scope of this work.
 These include the following:

 *  Different treatment of messages that are not authenticated versus those that fail authentication;